berkayozdemir/Spring-Web-Simple-Social-Media-App/README.md

 Firstly, you are facing with a login screen.
 If you dont have an account you can sign up with button on the top of login screen.

-After logging in, you can see the flow of posts has been shared by other users on your homepage.In left, you can show your username and count of how many post you have shared.
+After logging in, you can see the flow of posts has been shared by other users on your homepage.
+In left, you can show your username and count of how many post you have shared.
 If you want to share a post, you can click the share a post button on the left panel.

 After sharing a post, you redirected to homepage and you can see your post too in the screen.
 Posts are sorted by date in descending order so your post located at the top of flow container.
 After you are done, you can logout from button on the top of screen.
 ##### What's incomplete and will be added?